COD Warzone 2 is rumoured to get a resurgence map in Season 2

-(Pocket-lint) - If you've been playing Call of Duty Warzone 2 and wishing that there was a resurgence map to enjoy, you might be in luck sooner rather than later.
+If you've been playing Call of Duty Warzone 2 and wishing that there was a resurgence map to enjoy, you might be in luck sooner rather than later.

 The arrival of a new resurgence map is something that has been discussed for a little while and it's now been suggested that Activision will debut it with Warzone Season 2.